metallb/metallb/docs/hacking.md

   the Kubernetes sandbox manager (version 0.24 or later)
 - [Fabric](http://www.fabfile.org/), the devops scripting toolkit

+Optionally, if you want to update the vendored dependency, you'll need [glide](https://github.com/Masterminds/glide), the Go dependency manager

 ## Building the code

 Start by cloning the MetalLB repository, with `git clone https://github.com/google/metallb`.

-In the top-level directory, run `glide install` to download the correct version of third-party dependencies and get them all set up.

-With that done, you can use normal Go commands to build binaries and run unit tests, e.g. `go install go.universe.tf/metallb/bgp-speaker`, `go test ./internal/allocator`.
+From there, you can use normal Go commands to build binaries and run unit tests, e.g. `go install go.universe.tf/metallb/bgp-speaker`, `go test ./internal/allocator`.

 ## Testing in Minikube